 Durga Puja Festival-India

-According to mythology, it is said that demon king Mahishasura after years of worship got a boon from Brahma.
+• According to mythology, it is said that demon king Mahishasura after years of worship got a boon from Brahma.
 The boon was that no man-human or a deity will be able to kill him.
 After this boon, Mahishasura killed thousands of innocent people.
 He soon started attacking Gods as well.
 To put an end to this Brahma, Vishnu and Shiva combined all their power and energies to give birth to Durga.
 Durga with her ten hands killed Mahishasura.
-The day she vanquished this demon is known as Mahishasura mardini.
+The day she vanquished this demon is known as Mahishasura Mardini.

-• The puja features elaborate stage decorations known as pandals, scripture recitation, performance arts, revelry and processions.
+• The puja features elaborate stage decorations known as pandals, scripture recitation, performance arts, revelry, and processions.
 In the evening pandals get crowded with devotees during the festival.
 On the evening of the Mahasasthi, the face of the deity is unveiled.
 This ritual is known as Devi Bodhon.
 Ritual puja continues till Bijoya Dashami.
-On the puja stage (pandals) along with Durga, other major deities of Hinduism such as goddess Lakshmi, Saraswati, Ganesha and Kartikeya are also worshiped.
-In some of the places, animals are scarified to mark the slaying of demon and victory of Durga.
+On the puja stage (pandals) along with Durga, other major deities of Hinduism such as goddess Lakshmi, Saraswati, Ganesha, and Kartikeya are also worshiped.
+In some of the places, animals are sacrificed to mark the slaying of demons and the victory of Durga.